juancwxng/anastasia-monzon-3dviz/README.md

-# Anastasia Monzon 3D Visualization Portfolio
+# 3D Artist Portfolio

 A modern portfolio website developed for a 3D visualization artist, showcasing work across architectural and product visualization.
-Built with performance and responsiveness in mind, the application features a custom scroll-driven, frame-by-frame animation effect that reveals a sequence of images as the user navigates the page.
+Built with performance and highly tailored UI responsiveness in mind, the application features custom frontend details (like tailored cursors) alongside a scroll-driven, frame-by-frame animation effect that reveals a sequence of images as the user navigates the page.

 ## Legal Notice & Usage